I recently

 One that takes ALL

-I have to offer
+I have to offersans remorse

 void of regret